partout-io/partout/README.md

 bin/android-aarch64/libpartout.a    # Android
 ```

-Additionally, `libpartout_c` and the shared vendored libs must also be linked.
-Partout must be bundled with the Swift runtime to work.
+Additionally, `libpartout_c` must be linked.
+Partout must be bundled with the shared vendored libraries and the Swift runtime to work.

 Building for Android requires access to external SDKs: